sawyerwatts/SawyerCSharpConsole/README.md

 # Sawyer's Console Template

-This repo is a template for the .NET SDK to make a slightly more batteries included console application, subject to my preferences.
+This repo is a template for the .NET SDK to make a slightly more batteries included console csproj, subject to my preferences.

 ## Installation